stringandstickytape/MaxsAiStudio/README.md

 - The AI's response will appear in the output area.
 - The conversation will be visualized in the network diagram.
 - If available, a suggested next prompt will be formatted and displayed in the input area.
+- If enabled, the AI's response will be read aloud using Text-to-Speech.

 ### 4. Managing Conversations